Email: [email protected]

 Automobiles, Chemicals, Energy, Oil and Gas, Electronic & Electrical Equipment

-Dr. Black is Professor of Management Practice in Global Leadership and Strategy at INSEAD.
+Dr. Black is Adjunct Professor of Global Leadership and Strategy at INSEAD.
 He specializes in leadership, strategy, change, globalization, and stakeholder engagement.
-Stewart Black is co-directing the Leading Successful Change programme.
+Stewart Black is co-directing the Leading Change in an Age of Digital Transformation programme.

 Across his career Dr. Black has lived and worked in Europe, Asia, and North America.
 During that time he has worked with over of 10,000 executives, helping them develop themselves and their organizations.
 Much of this work has been with senior teams as they determine strategic direction, identify needed culture and leadership capabilities to implement their strategies, and aligning systems and processes to support the organizational transformation.
 In addition, he is frequently a keynote speaker at conferences and events on the topics of leading change, organizational culture, global leadership, innovation, and strategy.